vitessio/website/content/en/docs/13.0/design-docs/vreplication/cutover.md

 # Miscellaneous Notes:

-* In VReplication workflows cutover is achieved manually by the user
+* In VReplication workflows, cutovers are performed manually by the user executing the noted `vtctl` commands
-* `SwitchReads` and `SwitchWrites` are deprecated terms from the “v1” workflows and are now replaced by `SwitchTraffic` and `ReverseTraffic` in the “v2” workflows.
+* [`SwitchReads`](../../../reference/vreplication/v1/switchreads/) and [`SwitchWrites`](../../../reference/vreplication/v1/switchwrites/) are deprecated terms from the [“v1” workflows](../../../reference/vreplication/v1/) and are now replaced by [`SwitchTraffic`](../../../reference/vreplication/switchtraffic/) and [`ReverseTraffic`](../../../reference/vreplication/reversetraffic/) in the [“v2” workflows](../../../reference/vreplication/) .
 This section mentions both terms since the nomenclature has changed in recent versions and the v1 names may be more well known.
-* The term `SwitchReads` refers to switching traffic for replica and rdonly tablets.
+* The term [`SwitchReads`](../../../reference/vreplication/v1/switchreads/) refers to switching traffic for replica and rdonly tablets.
 Of course this is by definition read-only traffic.
 Traffic to the primary tablets is not affected.
-This is equivalent to `SwitchTraffic` for replica and rdonly tablets (if you do not specify primary as a tablet_type for the `SwitchTraffic` command).
+This is equivalent to [`SwitchTraffic`](../../../reference/vreplication/switchtraffic/) for replica and rdonly tablets (if you do not specify primary as a tablet_type for the [`SwitchTraffic`](../../../reference/vreplication/switchtraffic/) command).
-* `SwitchWrites` refers to switching all traffic for the primary tablets.
-Equivalent to `SwitchTraffic` for primary tablet types.
+* [`SwitchWrites`](../../../reference/vreplication/v1/switchwrites/) refers to switching all traffic for the primary tablets.
+Equivalent to [`SwitchTraffic`](../../../reference/vreplication/switchtraffic/) for primary tablet types.
-* `SwitchReads` and `SwitchWrites` can also reverse traffic based on the options/parameters provided to them
+* [`SwitchReads`](../../../reference/vreplication/v1/switchreads/) and [`SwitchWrites`](../../../reference/vreplication/v1/switchwrites/) can also reverse traffic based on the options/parameters provided to them